Katana Fuchi - What is this part and common knowledge about it

 What Is Fuchi "緣"?

-The fuchi caps the hardwood Tsuka's edge while completing the handle wrap's beginning point.
-A bare metal band may serve as the fuchi.
-However, in higher-end katana, the fuchi may be a work of art created by skilled craftsmen.
+The Fuchi caps the hardwood Tsuka's edge while completing the handle wrapping's beginning point.
+A bare metal band may serve as the Fuchi.
+However, in higher-end katana, the Fuchi may be a work of art created by skilled craftsmen.
 Typically, the Kashira will match Fuchi's theme.
 These two pieces combined are referred to as Fuchi-Kashira, or frequently matched sets.

 What's the Usage Of Fuchi?